Wild hedgehog abscess

 Dogs attacking hedgehogs

 Many hedgehogs are injured by dogs in private gardens and in parks and countryside when out on walks.
-A number of hedgehogs I have admitted with bite wounds have been from gardens on the edge of city parks.
+Over the years I’ve treated a number of wild hedgehogs with bite wounds and abscesses from gardens on the edge of city parks where people love to walk their dogs.
 Hedgehogs love to live in the piles of leaves that dogs love sniffing through.

-The problem is that dog canines bite deep into the hedgehog.
-The wound then quickly seals over and can then be hard to spot.
-Many people let the hedgehog go again thinking that it is okay.
+The problem is that the dog’s canine teeth bite deep into the hedgehog.
+The wound then quickly seals over and can be hard to spot.
+Many people let the hedgehog go again thinking that it will be okay or they don’t want to admit what has happened to someone who could treat the hedgehog.
 Then, up to several weeks later, abscesses appear when the deep wounds get infected.

 Hedgehog wounded in dog attack with bite wound visible

-A hedgehog with an abscess will struggle due to the infection and then often succumb to other problems, such as an increased parasite burden and it is a downward spiral, ending up with the hedgehog struggling and then being seen in daylight (when they are nocturnal).
+A hedgehog with an abscess will struggle due to the infection.
+A weakened immune system can then lead to other problems, such as an increased parasite burden and it starts a downward spiral, ending up with the hedgehog struggling and then being seen in daylight (when they are nocturnal).

 There is also usually more than one infected wound – all four canines will normally puncture and injure the hedgehog.